 The Seeds of Inspiration

-Canadian sculptor Timothy Paul Schmalz creates sculptures primarily in bronze.
+Catholic sculptor Timothy Paul Schmalz creates sculptures primarily in bronze using the Lost-wax process.

 For more than thirty years, Tim has been “visually translating” sacred scripture and bringing forth spiritual artwork that presents authentic representations.